mlennox/swapiexplorer/README.md

 ![Coverage reports](./coverages.png)

-This is easily setup useing globbing patterns to include the files you want to find coverage on and exclude the ones you dont - tests files, coverage reports, node_modules etc.
+This is easily setup using globbing patterns to include the files you want to find coverage on and exclude the ones you don't - tests files, coverage reports, node_modules etc.

     "jest": {
             "preset": "react-native",